RubenSibon/udacity-p3-classic-arcade-game/README.md

 ## How to run

-The game is to be hosted on github.io.
-Once that works you can simply visit an URL to start playing.
+The game is hosted on my [rubenjs7.github.io](https://rubenjs7.github.io/udacity-p4-classic-arcade-game/).
+Simply visit this URL to start playing.

-For now you may clone the GitHub repository and open the index.html file in your browser to start playing.
+You may also clone the GitHub repository and open the index.html file in your browser to start playing.

 ## How to play